-Maria Enders (Binoche) is a internationally famous movie and stage star (who nevertheless feels specter of the oncoming of white dwarf-dom), who received her big break starring as the young Sigrid in the play Maloja Snake by Wilhelm Melchior.
+Maria Enders (Binoche) is an internationally famous movie and stage star plagued by the specter of white dwarf-dom, who received her big break starring as the young Sigrid in the play Maloja Snake by Wilhelm Melchior.
 The play concerns a heartless young girl ("Sigrid") who seduces a vulnerable older woman ("Helena") and eventually drives her to suicide.
 Following the suicide of Melchior, Maria joins a revival of Maloja Snake, this time playing the role of the older Helena, and cast as Sigrid is the Lindsay-Lohan-esque tabloid-fodder extraordinaire Jo-Ann Ellis (Moretz).

 Maria retreats to Sils Maria, Melchoir's estate in the Swiss Alps to memorize her lines.
 In tow is her long-suffering and loyal-to-a-fault personal assistant, Valentine (Stewart).
 And while there, the real world begins to melt into the world of the script.

 The film was released to wide acclaim, winning a Louis Delluc Prize for Best Film and a César Award (the French equivalent to the Oscar) for Best Supporting Actress for Kristen Stewart, making her the second American to win one.

 - Bitch in Sheep's Clothing: When Maria and Jo-Ann first meet, Maria likes her (though Valentine points out that this might be because Jo-Ann did nothing but compliment her.)
 Later on, though, Jo-Ann blows off a suggestion of Maria's for the play in a particularly cruel way.